nens/threedi-docs/source/i_checking_schematisations.rst

 Computational grid from schematisation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The processing algorithm "Computational grid from schematisation" builds a computational grid from schematisation data (stored in spatialite and rasters).
+The processing algorithm "Computational grid from schematisation" builds a computational grid from schematisation data (stored in geopackage and rasters).
 The algorithm writes this to a gridadmin.h5 file and subsequently converts that data to GIS-layers in a GeoPackage.
 You can find it in the :ref:`3di_processing_toolbox` (Main Menu > Processing > Toolbox), under 3Di > Computational Grid.
-Choose your schematisation's spatialite file and an output location for the GeoPackage.
+Choose your schematisation's geopackage file and an output location for the GeoPackage.
 Once the algorithm has run, the layers from the GeoPackage will be added to your project.
 If you do not need this data anymore after closing the 3Di Modeller Interface, you can also save to a temporary file.

 Differences between locally and server-generated grids
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^